 The College recently caught up with CPASS alumni and students, to learn more about their experiences in Major League Baseball.
 We asked about their typical day, career goals, WVU mentors and advice for anyone wanting to get into the sports industry.
 See their responses, below, to learn how their Mountaineer experiences have helped them succeed and where they see themselves in five years.

-Lindsay Core, Syracuse, NY
+Lindsey Core, Syracuse, NY

 BS 2018, Sport Management